Table of Contents

 - Cook pasta per package instructions.

-- Add garlic, red pepper flakes and half of the parsley (2 tbsp).
-Saute for a minute.
+- Add garlic, red pepper flakes, half of the parsley (2 tbsp), and a pinch of salt.
+Cook for a minute.

-- Add the clams to the sauce and heat through.
+- Add the clams to the sauce and some fresh ground pepper.
+Reduce the heat to medium low and heat them through.
 Cover and keep warm while pasta is cooking.